Updated March 16, 2023

 <img src="smiley.gif" alt="Smiley face" width="42" height="42">

-Let us now understand how each of the attributes in img tag work:
+Let us now understand how each of the attributes in the img tag work:

-- src: The src attribute defines the path of the image file we are trying to load with this tag.
-It can be a link to an image hosted on the web with the format like example.com/images/dummy.png or it can an image file locally hosted on the same server as the web page.
+- src: The src attribute defines the image file path we are trying to load with this tag.
+It can be linked to an image hosted on the web with a format like example.com/images/dummy.png or an image file locally hosted on the same server as the web page.

 - alt: The alt attribute defines the text and description of the image that we would like to display in case if the images fail to load due to network connectivity or any other issue.

 - Width and height: The width and height of both attributes define the width and height of the image we’d like to display on the web page.
 Else the image would work with by default 100% height and width.